ehfazrezwan/netflix-clone/README.md

 [![Product Name Screen Shot][product-screenshot]]()

 Netflix clone built using ReactJS.
-Makes use of React Hooks, CSS Flexbox, and the [TMDB API](https://www.themoviedb.org/documentation/api)
+Makes use of React Hooks, CSS Flexbox, and the [TMDB API](https://www.themoviedb.org/documentation/api).
+The movie listings are programmed to display corresponding YouTube trailers.

 ### Built With